VtZ979/rag_secuity_question_set/rag-frontend/README.md

 ## 📝 Notes

 - Ensure the backend API is running before starting the frontend
-- The default API URL is `http://localhost:8000`
+- The default API URL is `/api` (via Vite proxy to `http://localhost:8001`)
-- CORS is configured on the backend to allow requests from the frontend
+- CORS is configured on the backend to allow requests from `http://localhost:3000`
+- Backend should be running on port 8001